Symmetries, Protected Quantities, and Exact Computations in Supergravity

 Dates:

-To facilitate the informal interactions, we encourage (and have arranged the venue) for arrival on Sunday, 28th of June for dinner and departure on Saturday, 4th of July after breakfast.
+To facilitate the informal interactions, we encourage arrival on Sunday, 28th of June and departure on Saturday, 4th of July.
+We have arranged the venue accordingly; meals at the Johannishof will begin with dinner on Sunday and end with breakfast on Saturday.

 Organisers: